Do I have to give my name when reporting Medicaid fraud?

 Other details about what you suspect may be happening that appears to be wrong.

-How far back can Medicaid provider claims be audited?
+How far back can Medicaid provider claims be reviewed?

-The Office of Inspector General (OIG) generally looks back three years frp, the inception of an audit.
-The Audit MICs (Medicaid Integrity Trackers) follows CMS guidelines
+The Utah Office of Inspector General (Utah OIG) generally looks back three years from the inception of a review.
+The Audit MICs (Medicaid Integrity Contractors) follow CMS guidelines.

 Are there any Medicaid provider types which are not subject to audit?

-No, all provider types are subject to audit.
+No, all Medicaid Contracted provider types are subject to audit.